Claim money from bank accounts and bank dividends

 office of state revenue or state treasury where the bank, credit

 union or building society was originally registered.
 For example,

 if the credit union or building society was registered in NSW, you

-will need to go to NSW Office of State Revenue.
-If you are unsure
+will need to go to Revenue NSW.
+If you are unsure where the bank

-where the bank was registered you should contact them to find
+was registered you should contact them to find out.

 - how much is waiting to be claimed in each state, and

 - how people lose track of their money.